2024 Marketing Holiday Calendar: Dates You Shouldn’t Miss

 - Use banners to showcase your best suitable products or special campaigns for that day and design them accordingly with relevant shapes and colours.

 - Use specific keywords while presenting your products or bundles.
-For example, for February 14, offer bundles with the name “sincerely hers-his” and name your products such as “valentine candle”.
+For example, for Valentine’s Day, offer bundles with the name “sincerely hers-his” and name your products such as “valentine candle”.